mrandrewmills/USAJobs/README.md

 	require_once 'USAJobs.class.php';
 ```

-Once that's been accomplished, you'll need to create an object and initialize it with your USAJobs account information.
+To use this class, you must have an API Key.
+If you don't have an API Key, you can request one from the [USAJobs.gov website](https://developer.usajobs.gov/Search-API/Request-API-Key).

+Once you have an API Key, you'll use it to initialize an instance/object of our USAJobs class, like so:

 ```html